Was there a Buster Simkus, a man who weighed more than a ton?

 Read on the topic:

 1. J. Rossen.
-BAT BOY LIVES!
-An oral History of Weekly World News
+Bat Boy Lives!
+An Oral History of Weekly World News

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: